Q: Is City of Skies YA (Young Adult)?

 Q: Which fantasy authors inspired you?

 A: Growing up, my favourite fantasy books were The Last Unicorn by Peter S. Beagle, Harry Potter by J.K.
 Rowling, The Lord of the Rings by J.R.R.
 Tolkein, and anything by Patricia A. McKillip.
-Now, I love The Stormlight Archives by Brandon Sanderson, When the Moon Hatched by Sarah A. Parker, and The Bridge Kingdom series by Danielle L. Jensen.
+Now, I love The Stormlight Archives by Brandon Sanderson, When the Moon Hatched by Sarah A. Parker, The Bridge Kingdom series by Danielle L. Jensen, and Tears of the Wolf by Elisabeth Wheatley.

 Q: How long have you been writing?